ipaqmaster/vfio/README.md

   * Optionally includes key hyperv enlightenments for Windows guest performance.

-  * And sometimes more! (*There's most likely many more arguments below*)
+  * And more!

 ## What hosts and installs are supported?

-Put short, it's designed for Archlinux but confirmed working in Ubuntu 20.04 and 18.04 as well.
+This script has been designed for Archlinux however is going to work just fine on any distro shipping a modern kernel and qemu binary.\
+I've also confirmed that this works on Ubuntu 20.04 and 18.04 as well - But again, it'll work on anything shipping modern kernel and qemu versions.
+Maybe at worst a minor tweak for path differences distro to distro.

-It seems any distribution running a modern Linux kernel and the latest QEMU will do.
-The host will need to support either Intel's VT-d or AMD-Vi (May just be labelled IOMMU in bios) While even my older PC from the early 2010s supports these modern boards do a much better job for latency and performance.
+The host will need to support either Intel's VT-d or AMD-Vi (May just be labelled IOMMU in bios) While even my older PC from the early 2010s supports these modern boards do a much better job for latency and performance.\
 Also don't forget to add the relevant AMD or Intel VFIO arguments to your kernel's boot arguments.
 On some distros straying enough from the rolling lifestyle, you may need to specify the OVMF path using `-bios`, but that should be the worst of it.

-Even my partially retired desktop from 2011 with a 3930K CPU and x79 motherboard can run this script using a Looking Glass window into the guest through X via a second GPU for the host.
+Even my partially retired desktop from 2011 with a 3930K CPU and SABERTOOTH X79 motherboard can run this script with two GPUs and a Looking Glass client window into the guest from its desktop.

-On my 2020 PC build (3900x, DDR4@3600, single 2080Ti, M.2 SSD in the back slot *just for the guest*) I play Overwatch, Mortal Kombat, Battlefield and more in a VM on this machine with ease.
-As for performance I'm glad to be able to say I genuinely can't tell I'm in a VM (without checking Device Manager of course).
-There's no stutters or any other telltale signs that its not a real computer in gameplay when pinning and isolation are done correctly; which I find to be particularly important in multiplayer titles.
+On my 2020 PC build (3900x, DDR4@3600, single 2080Ti, M.2 SSD in the back slot *just for the guest*) It has no trouble playing the below titles in a VM with ease:

+* Overwatch
+* Mortal Kombat multiplayer
+* Battlefield 1,3,4,2042

+And as for performance I'm glad to be able to claim I can't tell the gameplay is inside a VM (without checking Device Manager of course).\
+There's no stutters or any other telltale signs that its not a real computer when vcpu pinning and host core isolation are done correctly.

 # Why make this